serverlessworkflow/specification/specification.md

 The [continueAs](#Continuing-as-a-new-Execution) property defines that the current workflow instance should stop its execution, and worklow execution should continue as a new instance of a new workflow.
 When defined, it should be assumed that `terminate` is `true`.
-If `continueAs` is defined, and `terminate` is explicitly set to false, runtimes should report this to users.
+If `continueAs` is defined, and `terminate` is explicitly set to `false`, runtimes should report this to users.
 Producing events, and compensation should still be performed (if defined) before the workflow execution is stopped, and continued as a new workflow instance with the defined workflow id.

 ##### ProducedEvent Definition